Ann Welch: Awards and honours

-Welch was awarded the FAI Bronze Medal (1969) and the Lilienthal Gliding Medal (1973) (only the fourth woman to be awarded it following Marcelle Choisnet (1951), Pelagia Majewska (1960) and Anne Burns (1966)).
+She was awarded the FAI Bronze Medal (1969) and the Lilienthal Gliding Medal (1973) (only the fourth woman to be awarded it following Marcelle Choisnet (1951), Pelagia Majewska (1960) and Anne Burns (1966)).

 She received the FAI Gold Air Medal (1980) in recognition of her devotion to the training and encouragement of young pilots.
 (With the Gold Medal she joined a group that included Yuri Gagarin and Frank Whittle.)

 In 1989 she was awarded the FAI's Pelagia Majewska Gliding Medal as an outstanding female glider pilot.

 She was appointed MBE in 1953 and advanced to OBE in 1966.
 In 1996 she was awarded the Gold Medal of the Royal Aero Club.

-Her love of outdoor included sailing and studied the wind and tides.
-This was ultimately rewarded when in 1997 she was elected an Honorary Fellow of the Royal Institute of Navigation.
+Her love of outdoor activities included sailing and she studied the wind and tides.
+This was rewarded when in 1997 she was elected an Honorary Fellow of the Royal Institute of Navigation.

 In 2005, the Ann Welch Award was instituted for outstanding contributions to instruction in air sports.
 It was first presented in 2006 at Royal Aero Club's Awards Ceremony.

 Also in 2006, the FAI created the Ann Welch Diploma which may be awarded each year to the pilot or crew of a microlight or paramotor who made the most meritorious flight which resulted in a world record.

-Annually, usually in late spring since 2006, the Royal Aeronautical Society holds its Ann Welch named lecture in London, typically on a General Aviation theme.
+Annually, since 2006, usually in late spring, the Royal Aeronautical Society holds its Ann Welch named lecture in London, typically on a General Aviation theme.

 Personal life

-In 1939 Ann (Edmonds) married Graham Douglas whose family owned Redhill Aerodrome and who had loaned the club the £300 needed to buy the necessary gliders and a winch.
-This marriage was eventually dissolved and five years later she married Lorne Welch in 1953.
-Lorne Welch predeceased her but she was survived by her three daughters.
+In 1939 Ann (Edmonds) married Graham Douglas, whose family owned Redhill Aerodrome and who had loaned the club the £300 needed to buy the necessary gliders and a winch.

+This marriage was dissolved in 1948 and five years later she married Lorne Welch in 1953.
+Lorne Welch predeceased her.

+She was survived by her three daughters., two from Douglas and one from Lorne Welch.